HLN Meets: Silvia Mather of Hummingbird Hypnotherapy

 That’s right.
 I had been experiencing bouts of depression and anxiety for most of my life.
 So long that those feelings became normal, and it had an extremely detrimental effect upon my relationships, working life and confidence.
 I had a very large build-up of negative feelings that I had never been helped to release.
 I’d tried counselling, medication and a few other techniques over the years, but all they did was either mask the feelings or stir them up more and make me feel even worse!

 But hypnotherapy reached right in there and calmed all those feelings right down.
 It offered me reassurance that I didn’t have to feel this way anymore and allowed me to process all the traumatic events that I had lived through in a way that left me feeling comfortable and in control of my life.
 It also gave me the space to remind myself of my strengths and achievements, which are hard to recognise when you’re depressed.
-It has helped by lifting the depression, removing the anxiety and boosting my feelings of confidence and self-worth.
-Honestly, it’s truly been life-changing.
+Hypnotherapy has helped by lifting the depression, removing the anxiety and boosting my feelings of confidence and self-worth.
+Honestly, I can truly speak for the life-changing benefits of hypnosis.

 Some of our readers may think hypnotherapy ‘isn’t for them’.
 What would you say to persuade them to give it a try?